smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 Based on the above, we have considered that both the identification by long press/short press and the identification by wake word are realistic.
 In this proposal, we describe the recommended cases for each in-vehicle device system using PTT and wake word.

-1. When NativeVR exists but has no registration of wake word or NativeVR does NOT exists, the user uses PTT button with long press/short press.
+1. When NativeVR exists but has no registration of wake word or NativeVR does NOT exist, the user uses PTT button with long press/short press.
 Advantage: HMI implementation and process are simple
 Disadvantage: It requires an active service configuration by the user